 This is the ideal solution when you face port forwarding in Minecraft doesn’t work on Windows 11.
 Reread this whole method if you have any confusion about understanding the process.

-Here’s a complete guide on how to fix Minecraft keeps crashing.
+Here’s a complete guide on how to Fix Brightness Slider Missing on Windows 11

 4. Reinstall Minecraft

 If the previous method couldn’t help you with the port mapping inability in Windows 11, you need to reinstall Minecraft.
 The issue might be the Game itself, and a fresh install of the game will help you to port map the router.

 Here’s the procedure to reinstall Minecraft:

 - Search for the control panel in the Windows search box and press enter.

 - Select Uninstall in the program menu.

 - Locate Minecraft and right-click on the game.

 - Click on Uninstall and follow the on-screen instructions.

 - Download the game from the Minecraft official website and Install it again.